Shared stories, inspiration, insights and tips

 Bernadette Woods is one of Tasmania's finest chefs and most respected hospitality leaders.

 The youngest GM ever appointed by P&O Australia, Bernadette soon justified the company’s faith in her.
-When she arrived Cradle Mountain Village consisted of 10 cabins.
-By the time she left there were 75.
+When she arrived Cradle Mountain Lodge consisted of 8 cabins.
+By the time she left there were 86.

 From there, Bernadette headed to Strahan to develop Strahan Village and run the historic Franklin Manor.
-The challenge of establishing The Elizabeth Street Pier then brought her to Hobart, where she eventually opened her own restaurant, Catch, and launched the catering and theming business BW Events.
+The challenge of establishing The Elizabeth Street Pier then brought her to Hobart, taking up the role of GM to refurbish the two hotels and launch a rebranding for the group's hotels nationally.
+Following this, Bernadette opened her own restaurant, Catch, and launched the catering and theming business BW Events.

 After selling Catch, Bernadette and her husband Mark Escott were searching for a new challenge and embarked on an ambitious venture to turn their 6.5 hectare property at Taroona into a unique private function venue, Glen Albyn Estate.
-As if life wasn’t busy enough, three years ago Bernadette and Mark added Seagrass Long Point (formerly Prossers on the Beach) in Sandy Bay to their burgeoning business interests.
+As if life wasn’t busy enough, Bernadette now also runs Seagrass Long Point (Sandy Bay) and Waterline (Brooke St Pier), and is about to launch Hobart's first super yacht, Mustique.

 You'll soon discover that Bernadette’s success not just been based on talent, hard work and business acumen, but also on an irresistible and contagious generosity of spirit and zest for fun (or craic, as they say in her homeland).